charmed-kubernetes/kubernetes-docs/pages/k8s/monitoring.md

   - [kubernetes-master:grafana, grafana:dashboards]
 ```

-To use this overlay with the **Charmed Kubernetes** bundle, it is specified
+To use this overlay with the **Charmed Kubernetes** bundle, specify it
 during deploy like this:

 ```bash